 b) Implement structured data markup

-An SEJ experiment found implementing schema markup for one of their clients increased their clicks by 43 percent, boosted impression by close to a percent, and improved average ranking positions by 12 percent.
+An SEJ experiment found implementing schema markup for one of their clients increased their clicks by 43% which boosted impression by close to a percent, and improved average ranking positions by 12 percent.

 Schema markup of the product pages adds additional information to the organic search result, like prices, star rating, and availability.